pwstrick/PrimusUI/README.md

 Because large and some small places may sometimes modify will be more strenuous.

-If the actual development may have its own control UI library will save a lot of development time,

-and can freely modify a different code depending on the scene.
+If the actual development may have its own control UI library will save a lot of development time,and can freely modify a different code depending on the scene.

 To this end, I draw a lot of online open source library, organize modify this simple set of code, we hope to develop will help.